icaven/glm/readme.txt

 - Added GTX_scalar_multiplication for C++ 11 compiler only #242
 - Added GTX_range for C++ 11 compiler only #240
 - Added Added closestPointOnLine function for tvec2 to GTX_closest_point #238
+- Moved template types from 'detail' to 'glm' namespace #239, #244

 ================================================================================
 GLM 0.9.5.4: 2014-06-21